 Bad managers will show inconsistencies in company standards.
 They may advertise policies as part of the mission statement, but their daily actions say otherwise.
 And of course: verbs speak louder than words.
-Research shows, an inconsistency in values is the recipe for employees to burn out.
-Bad boss characteristics ruin relationship, reputation, growth, culture, motivation.
-Good employees skip, whereas bad employees turn to disengaged residual.
+Research shows, an inconsistency in values is the recipe for employees to burn out leading to bad boss characteristics.
+Bad boss characteristics ruin relationships, reputations, growth, culture, and motivation.
+Good employees skip, whereas bad employees turn to disengaged residuals.

 11. A little matter of self-awareness

 Self-conscious practice increases your business model and the potential for employees to take on potential weaknesses.
 These practices and efforts to be self-aware increase your business and help you integrate with your workforce.
-Bad boss characteristics ruin relationship, reputations, growth, culture, motivation.
-Good employees skip, whereas bad employees turn to disengaged residual.
+Bad boss characteristics ruin relationships, reputations, growth, culture, and motivation.
+Good employees skip, whereas bad employees turn to disengaged residuals.

 12. Receives credit for the work of others